parmentelat/nbhosting/images/README.md

 ### image-building time

-* note that there may be a need to explicitly call `docker pull` beforehand, if an upgrade of the base images is desired.
+* note that there may be a need to explicitly call `podman pull` beforehand, if an upgrade of the base images is desired.

 * assuming the course's imagename matches its name (otherwise, course-build-image will cowardly refuse to do anything), a Dockerfile is searched as described above.

-In any case, the docker-building command is run in a directory that contains:
+In any case, the image-building command is run in a directory that contains:

 * the dockerfile as located above,
-* ***note: this is no longer supported: all the contents of `course/docker-image` if that's where the dockerfile was found,***
 * and in any case the `start-in-dir-as-uid.sh` script, in the current `images/` subdir of `nbhosting`, as this is a key part of the whole business.

-Your docker file **MUST** copy `start-in-dir-as-uid.sh` in the images's `/usr/local/bin`; it **must** also run as root; `because start-in-dir-as-uid.sh` needs this privilege in order to setuid as the actual student uid; see as an example [the dockerfile for the python MOOC](https://github.com/parmentelat/flotpython/blob/master/docker-image/nbhosting.Dockerfile).
+Your dockerfile **MUST** copy `start-in-dir-as-uid.sh` in the images's `/usr/local/bin`; it **must** also run as root; `because start-in-dir-as-uid.sh` needs this privilege in order to setuid as the actual student uid; see as an example [the dockerfile for the python MOOC](https://github.com/parmentelat/flotpython/blob/master/nbhosting/Dockerfile).

 **Final note** in the `Dockerfile` for `python3-s2` we have chosen to use the ***latest*** version of `scipy-notebook` image.
 This is on purpose, but not necessarily the best practice if you want to be on the safe side, and be resilient to hasty upgrades on dockerhub; so you may what to use a specific image hash instead.